-The Toorak Village Sculpture Exhibition presented by The Toorak Village Traders Association, is back again for its 20th year – with many wonderful sculptures on display this year at TOK H. We’ve put together a list of all the sculptures you’ll find around our centre.
+The Toorak Village Sculpture Exhibition presented by The Toorak Village Traders Association, is back again – with many wonderful sculptures on display this year at TOK H. We’ve put together a list of all the sculptures you’ll find around our centre.

 Sculptures at TOK H